 Streaming –Does IronSocket work with Netflix?

-Unfortunately, VPN IronSocket does not unblock US Netflix or breaks online restrictions imposed by Netflix.
+Unfortunately, VPN IronSocket does not unblock US Netflix or break online restrictions imposed by Netflix.

 Netflix uses strong VPN detection technology that can easily identify between normal traffic and VPN traffic.

-Only 7 of its servers out of 90 allows P2P torrenting.
+Only 7 of its servers out of 90 allow P2P torrenting.
 These servers are located in Cyprus, Indonesia, Luxembourg, Netherlands, Russia, Taiwan, and Ukraine.

 IronSocket also works best with Kodi, a streaming media player.
 You have to install a VPN on Kodi first to access geo-restricted content and then start streaming.